kristianmandrup/ember-pusher/README.md

 To have Rails trigger pusher events when models are created, updated or deleted:

 See [pusherable](https://github.com/tonycoco/pusherable) or my fork with *Mongoid* integration at [pusherable](https://github.com/kristianmandrup/pusherable)

+It should be possible to extend `DS.Model` to auto-update on pusher events sent from the server.

+* `reload()` when the record has been updated on the server.
+* `createRecord(attributes hash)`, when a new record has been created on the server.
+* `deleteRecord()` when the record has been deleted on the server

+With pusherable, pusher should send a message of the form (User record example):

+* create: "User.create", self.to_json
+* destroy: "User.destroy", self.to_json
+* update: "User.update", self.to_json

+See `model_pusher.js` for some sample code that should get you pretty far in achieving this!

 Enjoy :)